gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 59. Data Race & Race conditions

-<b>Data Race</b> - Multiple threads access shared variable at same time without synchronization & at least one thread is
-writing, can cause corruption.
+**Data Race** - Multiple threads access shared variable at same time without synchronization & at least one thread is writing, can cause corruption.
 Eg: Addition to long/double which are 64 bits.

-<b>Race conditions</b> - Multiple threads access shared variable, value of variable depends on execution order of threads.
+**Race conditions** - Multiple threads access shared variable, value of variable depends on execution order of threads.
 Atomic looking operations are not done atomically.

 Race conditions can be of 2 types

-1. <b>Check & Update</b> - When two threads check if value present in map and put if absent.To prevent use locks or putIfAbsent atomic operations.
+1. **Check & Update** - When two threads check if value present in map and put if absent.To prevent use locks or putIfAbsent atomic operations.
-2. <b>Read & Update</b> - When two threads read a value and increment it.
+2. **Read & Update** - When two threads read a value and increment it.
 Use locks or atomic variables.

 [https://youtu.be/KGnXr62bgHM](https://youtu.be/KGnXr62bgHM)

 ### 60. Merkel Tree

-Merkle tree also known as <b>hash tree</b> is a data structure used for data verification and synchronization.
+Merkle tree also known as **hash tree** is a data structure used for data verification and synchronization.
 It's a tree data structure where each non-leaf node is a hash of its child nodes.

 If the file is 100 GB then its chunked into 4 parts, A hash is calculated for each chunk and the merkle tree created.